 Given the minimal (pardon the pun) effects of mandated minimum wages upon poverty, one must ask why some people invest so much intellectual energy and political capital in a policy that tends to benefit, for example, teenagers and young people from comfortable backgrounds who won’t be staying in minimum-wage jobs for very long.

-Whether one likes it or not, employers who want their company to survive (let alone prosper) do have to consider the effects of mandated minimum wage-increases on their business’s ability to make a profit (and thereby continue employing people).
+Whether one likes it or not, employers who want their company to survive (let alone prosper) do have to consider the effects of mandated minimum wage increases on their business’ ability to make a profit (and thereby continue employing people).
 And that sometimes results in a freezing or even a reduction of staff numbers in particular industries.
 A well-intentioned flipping of the switch, it turns out, can make matters worse for some of the very people one is trying to help.

-Put another way, proposals to raise minimum wages can often be a way of avoiding addressing some of the deeper problems that (1) help to keep many people just above or just below the poverty line on an economic tread-mill, and (2) leaves them with the (often accurate) sense that they just aren’t getting ahead.
+Put another way, proposals to raise minimum wages can often be a way of avoiding addressing some of the deeper problems that (1) help to keep many people just above or just below the poverty line on an economic treadmill; and (2) leave them with the (often accurate) sense that they just aren’t getting ahead.